 International research suggests the Deaf community has poorer health outcomes compared to the general population.
 We know effective communication in healthcare settings contributes to good patient outcomes and this requires recognition of linguistic and cultural differences.
 For the Deaf community, this means adequate use of NZSL interpreters.

 Yes, qualified NZSL interpreters should be used in all ‘high consequence’ circumstances, for example health consultations, including assessment, treatment and discussions around medication.
 Interpreters are available 24/7.

 - Ask the Deaf person if they want a NZSL interpreter.

 - If yes, do they have a preferred interpreter?

-For appointments based at the hospital (delivery, woman’s health etc.)
+Te Whatu Ora pays for appointments based at the hospital (for example delivery, woman’s health etc.).